Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -r \
         ANNOgesic

-We do this because the target genome we want to run is already in NCBI.
-Therefore, we can skip ``get_target_fasta`` and ``annotation_transfer``.
+We do this because the target genome of our test case is exactly what you retrieved from NCBI.
+The previous files are only for testing ``get_target_fasta`` and ``annotation_transfer``.
+We don't need them anymore.
+If they still in the folder, it will also cause some error.
+Therefore, we need to remove them and re-download the files again.
+Then, we can skip ``get_target_fasta`` and ``annotation_transfer``.
 Adding ``-t`` will store all files which are downloaded to ``ANNOgesic/output/target``.
 Now, our fasta and annotation files are fit with wiggle files.
 We can run other subcommands now.

 For analyzing gene expression, we can run ``expression analysis``.
 Based on this subcommand, you can know which CDS expresses in which library or discover housekeeping gene.